brownplt/chaff-gen-artifacts/README.md

 TODO:

-- [] Found error in paper figure 3 (off by 1 + #N/A).
-If a WFE had no fingerprint, this was becasue (as Jack warned) it was impossible to identify the failing test in Pyret logs for Nile.
+- [] Found error in paper figure 3 (# of analyzed samples off by 1).
+- - [] Nile : It was possibel for a WFE to have no feature vector.
+If this was the case, it was impossible to identify the failing test when generating Pyret logs (as Jack warned could happen).
 In this case, we did not use these WFEs for our labelling or clustering analysis.
+I propose we reflect this in Figure 3.